What You Need to Know to Apply

 The average score for an admitted student generally falls between 310 – 330 for each section and for the Academic Average and Total Science scores.
 Scores below 300 are less competitive.
 Please contact our Office of Student Affairs if you have any questions about your specific scores.

 The Average GPA for our incoming class is typically between a 3.4 and 3.7 with a range between 3.0 and 4.0.
 Overall and Science GPA’s below a 3.0 are less competitive.

 In order to gain valuable information about the practice of optometry, applicants must complete a minimum of 10 hours of observation in at least two different types of optometric settings.
 Email Admissions for contact information on optometrists in your local area.

 Applicants from other states are subject to non-resident tuition during the first year of attendance.
 If the necessary conditions are met, it is highly likely that Ohio residency will be established after one year, or immediately if certain other conditions are met.
 (This is applicable to U.S. citizens only).
 Please contact the Office of the University Registrar at 614-292-9330 for more information on residency issues.

 Admission with advanced standing

 Due to the specific course work in the Doctor of Optometry program at The Ohio State University College of Optometry, admission with advanced standing from other optometry programs is typically not possible.
-A student at another optometry program who wishes to apply to the OSU College of Optometry would need to meet the customary competitive admissions requirements (see "Admissions Requirements" page), and would also need to provide a letter from a Student Affairs officer at the former optometry program attesting to their good academic standing currently or when they exited the program.
+A student at another optometry program who wishes to apply to the OSU College of Optometry would need to meet the customary competitive admissions requirements (see "Admissions Requirements" page), and would also need to provide a letter from a Student Affairs officer at the former optometry program attesting to their good academic and disciplinary standing currently or when they exited the program.